 - Buy your own stationery if work won’t let you choose.
 My employer provides me with a hardback A4 notebook but it’s heavy and awkward so I’ve replaced it with my own A5 softback notebook.

-These little things make it easier for me to cope throughout the working day.
+These little things make it easier for me to cope with fibromyalgia and work throughout the working day.

 If you’re self-employed or a stay-at-home parent then many of these tips won’t seem as relevant.
 However, the same message applies.
 Think about the things you have control over and implement changes to make your life easier.